maxgdev/kodflix/README.md

 We used github for version control.
 Github was also the basis for peer/coach review.

-### `What technologies the project use?`
+### `What technologies did the project use?`
-React - frontend
+1. React - frontend
-Nodejs - backend
+1. Nodejs - backend
-Db - NoSQL MongoDb
+1. Db - NoSQL MongoDb
-VC - github
+1. VC - github

 ### `Where is the live demo?`